Van Buren County, Michigan: History

-(information correct in March 2021)

 Geography

 According to the U.S. Census Bureau, the county has a total area of 1090 sqmi, of which 607 sqmi is land and 482 sqmi (44%) is water.

 Much of the county is farmland dotted with small towns.
 Areas near Kalamazoo County, specifically Antwerp Township and Almena Township, are becoming suburbanized.
 Many of the inland lakes are ringed with homes, either by people living year-round or cottagers, generally people who live the rest of the time in Chicago.
-Tourism is a major industry in the areas near Lake Michigan.
+As with other areas near Lake Michigan, tourism is a major industry.